aneurin-h/AFCH-McGill/AFCH@McGill/Fall2025/ECSE250/ECSE 250 Lecture 12.md

 Exist at head and tail of an empty Linked List
 Stores nothing
 Helps with edge cases:
+No need for if statements when removing Nodes!
 ```java
 public Node remove(int i){
 	Node node = getNode(i);